Photo Credit: Photo courtesy of The Brand Guild

 She was so inspired to honor Nearest and his family that she created the Nearest Green Foundation, a 501(c)(3) non-profit organization.
 Under this organization, Weaver built a scholarship program for Green’s descendants, which allows anyone in his bloodline that gets into college to have their tuition and books fully paid.

-Of course, the most standout part of what Weaver has done is creating the whiskey brand under the name of the former slave.
+Of course, the most standout part of what Weaver has done is creating the whiskey brand under the name of the former enslaved man.
 What’s ironic is that outside of enjoying Bourbon as a drink, Weaver was never interested in the spirit making industry.

 Uncle Nearest Premium Whiskey is the first major spirit brand to pay homage to an African American.
 It is now the fastest-growing independent-owned Whiskey brand in the country in U.S. history.